ARPA-Network/BLS-TSS-Network/contracts/README.md

 ## Slither Statica Analysis

 Static analysis has been conducted on our smart contracts to ensure that they are secure and free of bugs.
 In addition, we offer a tool to help analyze slitehr output.
-Instructions can be found here: [SlitherStaticAnalysis.md](./slither/SlitherStaticAnalysis.md)
+Details can be found here: [SlitherStaticAnalysis.md](./slither/SlitherStaticAnalysis.md)

 ---